javadbat/jb-number-input/README.md

 # jb-number-input

-this superset component on [jb-input](https://github.com/javadbat/jb-input) , just for number input with extra filter and ready to use validator
+this is a superset component on [jb-input](https://github.com/javadbat/jb-input) , just for number input with extra filter and ready to use validator

 ## instructions